Moka App Review 2024

 Moka Investing Account Option

 You can choose from either a TFSA, RRSP, or non-registered account for your Moka savings.
-Your spare change is automatically invested into a diversified portfolio of ETFs, meaning that you can sit back and watch your savings grow without having to lift a finger.
+Your spare change and planned deposits are automatically invested into a diversified portfolio of ETFs, meaning that you can sit back and watch your savings grow without having to lift a finger.

 Moka Investment Portfolio Options